bit-basher/DavesDevDeck/README.md

-# DavesDevDeck - the slickest deck round town (apprently!)
+# DavesDevDeck - the slickest deck round town (apparently!)
 This is Nick Renotte's deck that he use for a bunch of presos.
 He originally built this using Lovable and then tweaked it a ton to get it to do what he wanted.

 Now it's Captain Nemo's turn to see if he can tweak this for his own usage!